-The Android 4.1 APIs introduce a notion of a "streaming" sensor, which is one that returns data continuously, rather than only when the data changes.
-Device implementations MUST continuously provide periodic data samples for any API indicated by the Android 4.1 SDK documentation to be a streaming sensor.
+The Android 4.2 includes a notion of a "streaming" sensor, which is one that returns data continuously, rather than only when the data changes.
+Device implementations MUST continuously provide periodic data samples for any API indicated by the Android 4.2 SDK documentation to be a streaming sensor.